uhm-coe/limit-revision-publishing/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Add [edit_url] shortcode in notification emails.
+* Fix for all users being emailed if 'Roles to notify' setting was empty.
+* Fix for Role Settings missing custom post types with show_in_nav_menus=false (i.e., types meant to not show up under Appearance>Menus).
+* Fix: Remove redundant labels in Role Settings.

 = 1.1.0 =
 * Add ability to restrict any role's publishing capability.
 * Add descriptive table of roles to plugin options.